Zorgod-x/PCAP-Analysis/README.md

 Packet Filtering: Apply filters in Wireshark to focus on specific traffic of interest, such as HTTP, DNS, or suspicious IP addresses.

-1. Filtering packets based on IP address ip.addr==
+1. Filtering packets based on IP address
+ - ip.addr==
-  ipv6.addr==
+ - ipv6.addr==
-2. Subnet filtering allows for filtering a range of addresses within a specific subnet. ip.addr== x./0-32
+2. Subnet filtering allows for filtering a range of addresses within a specific subnet.
+ - ip.addr== x./0-32
-3. Setting a range of ports using the membership operator. tcp.port == tcp.port in {80,443,8000..8005}
+3. Setting a range of ports using the membership operator.
+ - tcp.port==
+ - tcp.port in {80,443,8000..8005}
-5. Filters in Wireshark for TCP analysis. tcp.analysys.flags
+5. Filters in Wireshark for TCP analysis.
+ - tcp.analysys.flags
-6. Slow protocol response time dns.time>
+6. Slow protocol response time
+ - dns.time>
-  http.time>
+ - http.time>
-  smb.time>
+ - smb.time>
-7. Analyzing TCP reset flags is important for investigating connection issues. tcp.flags.reset==1
+7. Analyzing TCP reset flags is important for investigating connection issues.
+ - tcp.flags.reset==1

-# Phase 3: Deep Analysis
+# Phase 3: Deep Analysis :
--Protocol Analysis: Analyze different network protocols (e.g., HTTP, DNS, SMB) to identify potential security issues, anomalies, or unauthorized activities.
+- Protocol Analysis: Analyze different network protocols (e.g., HTTP, DNS, SMB) to identify potential security issues, anomalies, or unauthorized activities.
--Traffic Flow Analysis: Study the flow of network traffic, looking for unusual communication patterns, large data transfers, or unexpected connections.
+- Traffic Flow Analysis: Study the flow of network traffic, looking for unusual communication patterns, large data transfers, or unexpected connections.
--Payload Inspection: Examine packet payloads for signs of malware, command and control traffic, or data exfiltration attempts.
+- Payload Inspection: Examine packet payloads for signs of malware, command and control traffic, or data exfiltration attempts.

-# Troubleshooting:
+# Troubleshooting :
 1. First thing to look for : slow application response time could be http, dns, smb   # http.time>2 = slow web server
 2. Large network latency
 3. packet loss: time to figure out if something is missing and then retransmit       #tcp.analysis.lost_segment